Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Riding the bus in New York is ridiculously annoying if you don’t have a MetroCard.
 Our incredibly antiquated system requires you have exact change, which would only be mildly annoying if it weren’t for the fact that the U.S.’s largest coin is a quarter.
 Meaning you need at a bare minimum 11 coins to ride the bus.
 No bills are accepted, and the bus driver will not have change.
 There are precious few bus stations where you can purchase a ticket streetside, and most are in places where you can easily take the subway, anyway.

 The easiest thing to do if you know you need to take a bus often is to purchase an unlimited or prepaid MetroCard.
-But honestly, there are precious few instances where a bus will come in handy compared to the subway, so I’d avoid the bus if you can.
+But honestly, there are precious few instances where a bus will come in handy compared to the subway unless you are staying in the outer reaches of Queens or the Bronx, so I’d avoid the bus if you can.

 Mastering the art of the MetroCard swipe is an acquired art